-- The Conext CL-60E Inverters are 3-phase, grid tie transformer-less inverters, suited for use with PV modules that do not require the grounding of a DC polarity. - Always refer to national and local installation and electrical codes when designing a power system.
+- The Conext CL125 Inverters are 3-phase, grid tie transformer-less inverters, designed for floating (ungrounded) PV modules. - Always refer to national and local installation and electrical codes when designing a power system.

 Failure to follow these instruction can result in death or serious injury.